Worbach/Scooter-Inventory-Management-Store/README.md

 #### on lines 183 to 193 - added a unit test called "testInvOutsideMinRange()" that uses the isInvValid() method to test if the inventory number set inside the in-house part object and the outsourced part object stores a number outside the range of the expected minimum inventory number.

 #### on lines 195 to 205 - added a unit test called "testInvOutsideMaxRange()" that uses the isInvValid() method to test if the inventory number set inside the in-house part object and the outsourced part object stores a number outside the range of the expected maximum inventory number.

+### J. Remove the class files for any unused validators in order to clean your code.

+#### under DeletePartValidator.java

+#### - deleted the "DeletePartValidator.java" file as it had no usages within the application.